I travel a lot; I hate having my life disrupted by routine.

 For only a few hundred dollars worth of metal, these two skilled welders were able to make a bike carrier that has stopped many people passing by to ask where I got it and how it works.

 After a few months on the road, we noticed the bike carrier was bouncing quite a bit due to it being so far off the back of the Camper.
-Asking questions on a few different RV forums, one guy who had made a similar custom rack said to weld some tabs on the hitch and the rack, and put two Turnbuckles between the two.
+Asking questions on a few different RV forums, one guy who had made a similar custom rack told me to weld some tabs on the hitch side that was on the camper, and two more on the rack itself; then put two Turnbuckles between the tabs.

 Doing this, I was able to tighten up the slack that was allowing the carrier to wobble while driving down the road.
 Since having the nice woman drop what she was doing and weld the tabs on at Bakers Welding in Glenwood Arkansas, while we waited, we haven't had a bit of wobble or play in the carrier.

-Now we can forget the straps loosening due to the carrier moving and are both comfortable with not being able to see the bike back there.
+Now we can forget the straps loosening due to the carrier moving and are much more comfortable with not being able to see the bike back there.

 We had so many emails asking us for detailed pictures of the rack, so we put an entire page of just the motorcycle carrier and custom made rack on the site.
 Click Here to see that page.

-One thing I would have had made different if I could redo it, would be to have a hitch made like this.
-We saw this while in the Porcupine Mountains on another RV.
-It would have eliminated any rocking or sway that the rack has in it and would have just been easier in the long run....But you live and learn.
+One thing I would have had made different if I could re-build it, would be to have a hitch made like this.
+We saw this while in the Porcupine Mountains in Northern Michigan and spotted it on another RV.
+It would have eliminated any rocking or sway that the rack has in it and would have been easier in the long run....But again, you live and learn.

 Norcold 10 Cubic Foot Refrigerator

-Another thing we’ve had upgraded was the refrigerator.
-After just a few weekend trips to shake out the kinks of the new trailer, we decided the stock 8 cubic foot fridge was just way too small.
+Another thing we upgraded was the refrigerator.
+After just a few weekend trips to shake the kinks out of the new trailer, we decided the stock 8 cubic foot fridge was just way too small.
 The freezer could barely hold anything and you’d be lucky to get a few days of food in there, we couldn’t imagine living out of such a small icebox for multiple years!
 In stepped Norcold.

 I bet you never thought you’d see a grown man get so excited about a new refrigerator….HA!
 HA!
 Thanks to the people over at Norcold who thought up a way to add 2 full feet of cubic space to roughly the same size footprint and keep it looking so beautiful.
 We'll keep you in check with the performance and maintenance of this unit and let you know if it was worth the added expense.